-Besides surfing in Medewi you could also consider to try surfing in Medewi!
+Besides surfing in Medewi you could also consider trying surfing in Medewi!
 Kidding aside, we didn’t do much in our time beside being in the water.
-Everything is a bit slower in Medewi and the town has a great vibe, so even non-surfers, will have a nice and slow time.
-One thing you have to do though, is to rent a scooter and explore the beautiful rice fields and hidden surf spots around Medewi!
+Everything is a bit slower in Medewi and the town has a great vibe, so even non-surfers will have a nice and slow time.
+One thing you have to do though is to rent a scooter and explore the beautiful rice fields and hidden surf spots around Medewi!

 We are pretty sure, that you will have a blast in Medewi!
 Let us know, if we forgot something or if you are keen on sharing your favorite tips!